ucsb-gradescope-tools/jest-autograder/README.md

 Next, copy the `autograder` package from `lib/autograder` to `staging/src/test/java/autograder`.
 This contains the `GradescopeTestRunner` that will be called to run the tests, as well as the `GradescopeTestClass` annotation that will be used to identify Gradescope tests.
 Neither of these files will need to be edited.

+# Writing Graded Tests
+Add the `@GradescopeTestClass` annotation to classes that should be picked up by the autograder.

+On each individiaul test function, the `@Test` and `@GradedTest` annotations must be used in conjunction.

+# Notes
+Error message 'Gradescope Json must have either tests or score set':
+Check to make sure each test case has the `@Test` and `@GradedTest` annotations.
+Only using `@GradedTest` is not sufficient.